Global Stability and Step Size Robustness of RMSProp: Discussion and Outlook

 In this paper we have established that the RMSProp algorithm is globally asymptotically stable for a suitable constant step size and input-to-state stable with respect to any time-varying bounded step size rule.
-This step size robustness property is beneficial when tuning the algorithm since one can experiment with arbitrary bounded step size sequences and balance convergence rate versus convergence accuracy.
-For future work, for example, one can analyze the stability and robustness of accelerated algorithms like Adam by a suitable modification of the ISS Lyapunov function presented here.
+This step size robustness property is beneficial for algorithm tuning since one can experiment with the step size and balance convergence rate versus convergence accuracy.
+Furthermore, the proposed Lyapunov function \eqref{function:Lyapunov} consists of two terms.
+The second term addresses the adaptive step size rule variable while the first term is a $\gamma$-scaled version of a Lyapunov function for an algorithm without adaptive step size.
+In our case, the first term is the $\gamma$-scaled objective function since RMSProp without adaptive step size corresponds to gradient descent.
+We believe that this construction of a Lyapunov function can be applied to other algorithms with adaptive step size rules by replacing the first term by a Lyapunov function of the to-be-analyzed algorithm without adaptive step size.
+For future work, for example, one can utilize this construction to analyze momentum-based optimization algorithms like Adam.